DerickRedDanger/CS50AI/Projects_0-Search/degrees/README.md

 * Run in the terminal: Python degrees.py - to execute the program while using the large directory.
 (Given it's size, it may take a moment to fully load the large directory, use Python degrees.py small to load the small one)

-This you will be prompted to give the name of the source actor.
-If there is more then one actor with the same name, you will be showed their information and prompted to give the id of the desired one.
+* The terminal will prompt the user to give the name of the source actor.
+If there is more than one actor with the same name, you will be shown their information and prompted to give the ID of the desired one.

-Then you will be prompted to give the name of the target actor.
+* Then you will be prompted to give the name of the target actor.

-If the source and the target is the same, the terminal will return 0 degrees of separation.
+* If the source and the target are the same, the terminal will return 0 degrees of separation.

-If the source and the target are connected, the terminal will show the degrees of separation (up to 6 degree as per Six Degrees of Kevin Bacon game) and the path from the source to the target will show below it.
-If there are multiple shortest path, any of them can be returned.
+* If the source and the target are connected, the terminal will show the degrees of separation (up to 6 degree as per Six Degrees of Kevin Bacon game) and the path from the source to the target will show below it.
+If there are multiple shortest paths, any of them can be returned.

-If the souce and the target are not connected, the terminal will show Not Connected.
-Warning: Considering the sheer amount of information in the Csv files, it could take minutes for the program to look up to 6 degrees till it returns not connected. (tested with both of the actors named Kevin Bacon in the Large.people.csv, taking from 2 to 6 minutes)
+* If the source and the target are not connected, the terminal will show Not Connected.
+Warning: Considering the sheer amount of information in the CSV files, it could take minutes for the program to look up to 6 degrees until it returns not connected. (tested with both of the actors named Kevin Bacon in the Large.people.csv, taking from 2 to 6 minutes)

 ## Understanding: